xxxvincxxx/r-vs-python-pitchfork/README.md

 ### Inspiration

+* What should I listen to this today?
 * Do review scores for individual artists generally improve over time, or go down?
 * How has Pitchfork's review genre selection changed over time?
 * Who are the most highly rated artists?
 The least highly rated artists?